New for September 2023: Read our evaluation study pre-print on OSF (free): https://osf.io/fhc2k/

 Who participated in the study?

-About 160 children were exposed to the LEANS resources through this whole-class delivery.
-One class chose to withdraw from the study partway through, meaning that 139 children finished the LEANS programme.
-Of these, 62 children were enrolled in the LEANS evaluation study.
+Across the remaining seven classes, about 140 children participated in the LEANS programme.
+Of these, 62 children were enrolled in the LEANS study.
 This means we had permission from parents/carers to analyse their quiz scores.

 Thank you